The restructuring market in India relies on statutory, non-statutory and voluntary restructuring frameworks and processes.

 Creditors may also opt for recovery measures by enforcing security or taking civil proceedings for recovery.

-Certain classes of domestic creditors (including commercial banks and certain NBFCs) can employ an expedited enforcement process under the Securitisation and Reconstruction of Financial Assets and Enforcement of Security Interests Act, 2002 (SARFAESI Act) and the Recovery of Debt Due to Banks and Financial Institutions Act 1993.
+Certain classes of domestic creditors (including commercial banks and certain NBFCs) can employ an expedited enforcement process under the Securitisation and Reconstruction of Financial Assets and Enforcement of Security Interests Act, 2002 (SARFAESI Act) and the Recovery of Debts and Bankruptcy Act, 1993.

-Creditors may take civil proceedings in Indian courts for enforcement of security and recovery of debt, and in such proceedings may seek receivership, attachment of assets and various other interim remedies, depending on their contractual rights.
+Creditors may take civil proceedings in Indian courts for the enforcement of security and recovery of debt, and in those proceedings may seek receivership, attachment of assets and various other interim remedies, depending on their contractual rights.